lucasjellema/tech-radar-prototype2/development-log.md

   - a short quick popup with just a label
   - a popup that appears after 1 second? with more details for the rating, including scope, timestamp, author and comment
 - drag & drop of blips
-  - to refine x and y
-  - to set sector and ring
+  - to set sector and ring based on meta-data
 - derive property to sector map from meta-model

 ## March 18th